dabestswag25/quiz-app/README.md

     3. All except the last one
     4. Maybe

-3. How many faces, or sides, are on a cube?
+3. In which structures of the thylakoid membrane does light energy enter?
-    1. 6
+    1. Reaction center
-    2. 7
+    2. Photosystem I
-    3. 8
+    3. Photosystem II
-    4. 9
+    4. Photosystem I and II

 4. What are the products of cellular respiration?
     1. Glucose and oxygen
     2. Oxygen, Carbon Dioxide, Water
     3. Glucose, ATP, Water
-    4. Carbon Dioxide, Water, Oxygen
+    4. Carbon Dioxide, Water, ATP

 5. Is this question completely unfair?
     1. Yes